grafana/k6-studio/README.md

 ## Installation

-Grafana k6 Studio is available for Mac and Windows (Linux support coming soon).
+Grafana k6 Studio is available for Mac and Windows and Linux.
 You can download the latest version from the [Releases page](https://github.com/grafana/k6-studio/releases).

 > [!IMPORTANT]
+> For the recording functionality to work on Linux arm64, [Chromium](https://www.chromium.org/Home/) needs to be installed.
+>
-> [Google Chrome](https://www.google.com/chrome/browser-tools/) needs to be installed on your machine for the recording functionality to work.
+> Other platforms (including Linux x86_64), [Google Chrome](https://www.google.com/chrome/browser-tools/) needs to be installed.

 ## How it works